Concern expressed over employees not being provided with seasonal PPE during summer and winter

 Therefore, the reporter asks if the contractor could ensure that all employees have access to appropriate seasonal PPE.

 We would like to thank the reporter for raising their concerns.
 We have conducted visual checks on the work wear issued to staff from our depots and have found the following:

 - The work wear jackets and trousers held at our depots meet the minimum standard for foul weather clothing as stated in Section 4.2 of the Network Rail Standard Personal Protective Equipment and work wear NR/L2/OHS/021 dated June 2009, in respect to BS EN 343: 2003 Class 3 for water vapour resistance and water penetration.

-- All Rail PPE clothing and work wear issued by depots display the company logo on the back, in accordance with Section 4.1.3 of NR Standard NR/L2/OHS/021.
+- All rail PPE clothing and work wear issued by depots displays the company logo on the back, in accordance with Section 4.1.3 of NR Standard NR/L2/OHS/021.

 - Technical information on our work wear has been requested from the supplier and is expected shortly.

 - Anecdotal evidence received from staff suggests that the quality of the work wear is poor and does not keep the wearer dry during prolonged rain.

 - We have been advised that higher-quality Goretex work wear is due to be issued to more exposed personnel such as linesmen and permanent way staff.